kitzeslab/opensoundscape/docs/installation/mac_and_linux.md

 ## Installation via Anaconda

 * Install Anaconda if you don't already have it.
+   * Download the installer [here](https://www.anaconda.com/products/individual), or
-Follow the [installation instructions in the Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for your operating system.
+   * follow the [installation instructions](https://docs.anaconda.com/anaconda/install/) for your operating system.
-* Create a Python 3.7 conda environment for opensoundscape `conda create --name opensoundscape pip python=3.7`
+* Create a Python 3.7 conda environment for opensoundscape: `conda create --name opensoundscape pip python=3.7`
-* Activate the environment `conda activate opensoundscape`
+* Activate the environment: `conda activate opensoundscape`
 * Install opensoundscape using pip: `pip install opensoundscape==0.4.6`
+* Deactivate the environment when you're done using it: `conda deactivate`

 ## Installation via `venv`